extrasmallwinnie/micromeg/README.md

 [dada2](https://benjjneb.github.io/dada2/).
 The output we get from dada2
 is:

-1. An [ASV (amplicon sequencing variant) table](https://benjjneb.github.io/dada2/) and
+1. An [ASV (amplicon sequencing variant) count table](https://benjjneb.github.io/dada2/) and
 2. Its associated taxonomy table.

-Next, let’s load in the example [ASV table](https://benjjneb.github.io/dada2/).
+Next, let’s load in the example ASV count table.
 (N.B.: The data doesn’t necessarily strictly have to be an ASV table.
 Any sort of data in tabular format, e.g., OTU table, similar to the example **should** work.)